 Candidates requesting consideration for admission to the master's program in Indigenous Studies must complete the online application through the Office of Graduate Studies.
 Applicants should upload the supporting application documents listed below to the online application.
 There is no need to send copies of application materials directly to the Indigenous Studies program.
-If you are interested in pursuing a joint M.A./J.D. with the KU School of Law, you will need to apply to both schools.
+If you are interested in pursuing a joint M.A./J.D. with the KU School of Law or the PSM + ISP graduate certifcate, you will need to apply to both programs.

 - Transcript(s) from undergraduate or graduate institution(s) you have attended

 - The Office of Graduate Studies requires a minimum 3.0 undergraduate GPA for admission.

 - Applicants may attach a scanned version of their official transcript from their undergraduate institution, as well as a scanned version of their official transcripts from any post-bachelor institution to the online application.
 Because these transcripts are not coming directly from the institution, KU does not consider them official.
 However, you may be admitted with unofficial transcripts.

 - Writing sample of at least 10 pages

 - 2-page personal statement explaining how a master's degree in Indigenous Studies will benefit you and why you will successfully complete the degree